Acre, Israel: Hamam al-Basha

-Built in 1795 by Jazzar Pasha, Acre's Turkish bath, south of the citadel, has a series of hot rooms and a hexagonal steam room with a marble fountain.
+Built in 1795 by Jazzar Pasha, Acre's Hammam (Turkish bathhouse), south of the citadel, has a series of hot rooms and a hexagonal steam room with a marble fountain.
 It was used by the Irgun as a bridge to break into the citadel's prison.
 The bathhouse kept functioning until 1950 and has housed a museum since 1954.
 The building features marble floors, tiled walls, and colored glass in the domed roof, supported by four marble columns.